EdHaleYYC/Quora-Duplicate-Question-Predictor/README.md

 Processed a dataset of text and applied XGBoost to predict duplicate questions with a 71% accuracy score.
 Future work could include data balancing techniques, creating different/more features, and applying a neural network.

-Main packages used are: pandas, numpy, mltk, sklearn, gensim, scipy, xgboost, matplotlib
+Main packages used are: pandas, numpy, nltk, sklearn, gensim, scipy, xgboost, matplotlib